 - Capt.
 Dudley Smith from James Ellroy's L.A.
 Quartet, and, of course, the motion picture L.A.
 Confidential, is both a Magnificent Bastard and a Chessmaster Sidekick.
 He may not be the Chief of Police but he is both clever and manipulative, making the Los Angeles Police Department serve his ends.

 - Before the Star Wars prequels revealed the utter depth and breadth of Palpatine's Evil Plan, Grand Admiral Thrawn was often seen this way by fans.
 Thrawn was loyal to the Emperor, and seemed to be a much better plotter.

 - With the complete story of Palpatine's rise on the table, it was more like they were equals, but in different areas- Palpatine was the master of political and personal manipulations, while Thrawn was the master of military strategy.

-- In Isaac Asimov's Foundation novels, Bel Riose apparently exemplifies this trait so thoroughly that his emperor, Cleon II, is later remembered merely as "Riose's Emperor."
+- In Isaac Asimov's Foundation and Empire, Bel Riose apparently exemplifies this trait so thoroughly that his emperor, Cleon II, is later remembered merely as "Riose's Emperor".
 Much like the character's real-life inspiration, Belisarius, this results in his recall.
 Unlike Belisarius, however, Riose is executed for treason.